webianks/PopupBubble/README.md

         android:layout_height="wrap_content"
         />
 ```
-Postioning of this view can be done according to the need.<br>By default it should be placed in top center.<br>Also it should be placed below recyclerview in layout so that it shows on top of recyclerview.
+Postioning of this view can be done according to the need.
+By default it should be placed in <b>top center</b>.
+Also it should be placed <b>below recyclerview</b> in layout so that it shows on top of recyclerview.